simon-ritchie/apysc/docstring_markdowns/apysc/_display/circle.md

 ### `__init__` method docstring

-Create a circle vector graphics.<hr>
+Create a circle vector graphic.<hr>

 **[Parameters]**

 - `parent`: Graphics
-  - Graphics instance to link this graphics.
+  - Graphics instance to link this graphic.
-- `x`: int or Int
+- `x`: Int or int
   - X-coordinate of the circle center.
-- `y`: int or Int
+- `y`: Int or int
   - Y-coordinate of the circle center.
-- `radius`: int or Int
+- `radius`: Int or int
   - Circle radius.

 <hr>